 “Is there a Kalisi here?”
 I asked the volunteer.

 The volunteer flipped through her clipboard, and there she was.
 We went back downstairs into the back room of the ASPCA, where the older cats were.
 These cats needed their own cages and weren’t out in the open socializing with others.
 Immediately, I knew this was a room for troubled cats.

 “It looks like she doesn’t match with what you need.”
 My heart sank a little, but I didn’t care.
 I asked if I could perhaps hold her anyway.

 In the bottom corner of the room was Kalisi.
-On the glass door that was separating her and I was some information.
+On the glass door that was separating her and me was some information.
 “Fearful/shy.”
 Darn, not the kind of cat I wanted.
 I wanted a cat that loved humans!
-Her old owners were a family with young kids and they gave her up to the ASPCA because Kalisi had been scratching at the kids.
+Her old owners were a family with young kids, and they gave her up to the ASPCA because Kalisi had been scratching at the kids.
 Maybe I could train her to love people (or at least, me).
 I was determined to make cat ownership work with Kalisi.

 I was immediately attached to Kalisi as she quickly warmed up to the idea of letting me scratch her head too!
 She never tried to bite or scratch me.
 Maybe she just needed a new home and a loving owner.

 “I know she doesn’t match with me, but I still want her,” I told the volunteer as Kalisi let me scratch her head.
-She seemed to warm to me very quickly, but was stilled jarred when a group of potential adopters walked by.
+She seemed to warm to me very quickly but was still jarred when a group of potential adopters walked by.
 She might be jittery around others, but I would love her all the same.

-After an interview with the cat behavioral therapist (yes, I had to have an interview with the cat behavioral therapist because Kalisi was such a scaredy cat) and some paperwork, I officially adopted Kalisi.
+After an interview with the cat behavioral therapist (yes, I had to interview with the cat behavioral therapist because Kalisi was such a scaredy-cat) and some paperwork, I officially adopted Kalisi.

-That’s how I became a proud cat owner.
+That’s how I started my cat ownership odyssey.